 DIY Ladder Trellis

-Crafted from materials like wood or metal, ladder trellises provide a rustic charm and are great for supporting multiple vines simultaneously.
-DIY Pothos Trellis Ideas
+Made from materials like wood or metal, ladder trellises give a rustic sort of charm and are great for supporting multiple vines at the same time.

 Making your Own Trellis